jasonkang14/mustock-mobile/README.md

+## MUSTOCK

-## SIDE PROJECT with Friends, trying to build a system which an algorithm trades stocks.
+### SIDE PROJECT with friends, trying to build a system which an algorithm trades stocks.
+### I made every single commit in this repository

 Built with Next.js because we are planning on launching this as a business but did not succeed because the algorithm was not so successful in making profits

 Therefore not deployed